Hélène Alarie

-Hélène Alarie (born 6 June 1941) was a member of the House of Commons of Canada from 1997 to 2000.
-By career, she has had work in teaching, government and agriculture.
+Hélène Alarie (6 June 1941 – 26 October 2023) was a Canadian politician who was a member of the House of Commons from 1997 to 2000.
+By career, she had work in teaching, government and agriculture.

-Born in La Pocatière, Quebec, she was elected in the Louis-Hébert electoral district under the Bloc Québécois party in the 1997 general election, serving in the 36th Canadian Parliament.
+Born in Sainte-Anne-de-la-Pocatière, Quebec, she was elected in the Louis-Hébert electoral district under the Bloc Québécois party in the 1997 general election, serving in the 36th Canadian Parliament.
 During her term of office she participated in parliamentary committees relating to agriculture.
 She was defeated in the 2000 general election by Liberal candidate Hélène Scherrer.
+Alarie died on 26 October 2023 in Lévis, Quebec, at the age of 82.

+Electoral record

+Note: Canadian Alliance vote is compared to the Reform vote in 1997 election.